This course is the first of two modules of Domain 2 of the CISSP, covering asset security.

 We have to establish metrics and methods for managing data quality.
 These needs to be in place, so that at the point of creation or capture, we are able to establish what that should be then, in keeping with this policy, we need to understand how to do data manipulation prior to digitization, so that we know how the data is prepared and we ensure that proper checks and balances are in place to protect it from any sort of corrupting influence.
 We need to do the identification of the collection, and it's recording to ensure proper methods are used then when it's digitized, that is to say data entry is being done.
 The procedures are in place to ensure that error prevention is performed before that it is actually edited.
 The data is documented, we have proper methods for storage and archiving, that the data presentation and dissemination is properly controlled, and that proper uses are defined and established to ensure proper access control for those gaining access to it.
 So, the standards need to be set governing the various attributes that you see on the slide.
 What does define accuracy or precision or its resolution, liability?
 All of these characteristics need to be defined as would be appropriate for the individual data elements.
 Obviously, for those things that say precision may not be an appropriate term to apply to its quality or integrity, then of course, you would exclude it.
 But what this reflects is, these are the things that we need to do define and make clear what the minimum acceptable standard would be, what the various boundaries would be for the data covered under these particular quality standards?
 So that we know that it is it should be at all times.

 We characterize quality control and quality assurance in two different but related ways.
 Quality control is an assessment of quality based on an internal standard.
 That's the term control.
 This involves assessing the standards the processes and procedures that produce control and monitor and correct the quality.
 Quality Assurance is an assessment of quality based on standards external to the process.
-And as you'll notice, the text and red really highlights the difference between the two types of quality.
 This involves making sure that we review what is being provided to ensure that that external standard is being met properly.
 So we have to have ways as we just covered of measuring the data quality, we have to attempt to verify that the data is what it should be in all of its pertinent respect.
 And since we have the processes of data entry and then data usage, we want to try to prevent where possible data errors from being created, entered included in the overall database.
 And then ways of detecting and correcting errors that have gotten in and need to be removed.
 Now the documentation regarding this data is key to maintaining the quality as is the definition process for all the steps we've just covered.

 The objectives of this documentation will be to accompany the data throughout its useful lifespan within our organization.
 It helps us see that there are different ways that it can be used different forms that a specific data element might have that can be included in different processes throughout our organization, so that instead of regenerating, requiring or rebuying data, we're able to make multiple uses.
 This is the process that we know of as code generation.
 We want to be sure that we ensure that data users understand these various contextual element.
 It's equally important that they understand what the limitations of the data sets are.
 Data can say what it says, but data cannot be interpreted or made to say things that it literally will not say.
 And we have to understand that there are limitations, and then we should never attempt to make data say things that it doesn't actually say that hampers its integrity, and employs the data in ways that it probably should not be used in.
 Because people need data throughout all phases of their work, we need to facilitate their discovery of this data.
 The alternative to facilitating discovery is not publishing it, not allowing people to know that the data already exists within the organization in some form, and that puts them in a position of having to define what they need and then going to acquire it not knowing that its present already.
 And that means that it raises the other issue of data integration.
 Data that they need, they will go acquire in some other way and then if it gets included in the product or process that they're working on, it then poses the issue of us having to analyze and then integrate this new data, which in its original form, may not be something that we know about or recognize its quality standards, and so we're now faced with that.